Chad Wheeler

-Early years
+Early life

 Wheeler attended Santa Monica High School in Santa Monica, California.
 He played offensive tackle and defensive end.
 Wheeler was rated by Rivals.com as a three-star recruit and was ranked as the 114th offensive tackle in his class.
 He had a shoulder surgery in 2011, during his senior year.

 College career

 Wheeler committed to the University of Southern California (USC) to play college football.
 He suffered multiple concussions throughout his college career and also had a torn right ACL in 2014 that ended his season, and a bout of plantar fasciitis in 2016 that caused him to miss two games.

 Professional career

+Pre-draft

 Coming out of USC, Wheeler received mixed draft projections from NFL draft experts and scouts.
 Some analysts projected him to be a fourth or seventh round pick, while others projected him to go undrafted and be signed immediately as a priority undrafted free agent.
-Wheeler received an invitation to the NFL combine and completed all of the required positional and combine drills.
+Wheeler received an invitation to the NFL Combine and completed all of the required positional and combine drills.
 On March 22, 2017, he opted to participate at USC's Pro Day along with JuJu Smith-Schuster, Zach Banner, Justin Davis, Taylor McNamara, Stevie Tu'ikolovatu, Adoree Jackson, Leon McQuay III, Damien Mama, and six other prospects.
 Team representatives and scouts from all 32 NFL teams attended as Wheeler opted to run all of his combine drills again.
-He was able to produce a better vertical (24"), 40-yard dash (5.28), and 20-yard dash (3.05).
+He was able to produce a better vertical jump (24"), 40-yard dash (5.28), and 20-yard dash (3.05).
 Wheeler was ranked the 12th best offensive tackle prospect in the draft by NFLDraftScout.com.
 Wheeler was regarded as a top prospect based solely on talent, but received mid to late round draft grades due to his history of multiple injuries and off-field incidents.